fariqussalam/redact/README.md

 # redact

-Local streaming text redactor for developers.
-Pipe command output through `redact` before sharing logs with people or AI tools.
+CLI to redact / strip / mask sensitive data from your test.

-`redact` stores rule names like `authorization` and `access_token`, not your secret values.
-It makes no network requests.
+`redact` stores rule names like `authorization` and `access_token` and apply masking to its values.

 ```sh
 curl -v https://api.example.com \